redballoonsecurity/ofrak/docs/contributor-guide/component/external_tools.md

 	See https://linux.die.net/man/1/unzip for more info and installation help.
 ```

-See the `ofrak.model.component_model.ComponentExternalTool` docs for a breakdown of the fields of
+See the [ComponentExternalTool][ofrak.model.component_model.ComponentExternalTool] docs for a
-that class.
+breakdown of the fields of that class.

 ### Edge Cases